 Almost all of the Apple devices and services you use today use encryption.
 This means that everything you do from communicating with friends to storing your health data is safely done on your iPhone.
-Apple encrypts this data and stores it in a way that only you, with your passcode or biometrics, are able to access it.
-In the event someone tries to break into your device, they will find it nearly impossible to accomplish.
-Governments and agencies worldwide have questioned the need for such security at the consumer level, and has caused much controversy along the way.
+Apple encrypts this data and stores it in a way that only you, with your passcode or biometrics, are able to access the device.

 ● AES-256 encryption

 Get Apple News Directly in Your Inbox

 Apple claims to be the home of privacy and security, a place where users can feel safe just using their devices without a prying eye.
 All modern iOS and macOS devices are capable of hardware encryption by design.
 The debate surrounding Apple and encryption is long but comes down to a simple concept – security and privacy for the user.

 Your iPhone or Mac, when configured correctly, will keep all but the worst bad actors out of your data.
 This also means the good guys can't see your data either, and government agencies are not so happy about this consumer-level protection.